leoladifrancesco/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
 Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
 Also, don't be afraid to ask for help or advice from others, who may have experienced similar issues and can provide valuable insights.

+# 2024-01-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Avoid unnecessary complexity as it often leads to bugs, maintenance issues, and difficulty in collaboration.
+Always look to refactor and distill your code down to its essence, while keeping readability and maintainability high.
+Remember that what you build today may be read, understood, and modified by others tomorrow."

+"Program for the present, but design with the future in mind.
+Anticipate changes and make your code flexible through modularity and abstraction.
+Embrace version control, testing, and documentation; they are pillars of sustainable development.
+Lastly, remember that a language is just a tool; true mastery comes from problem-solving skills and continuous learning."